1964 Nickel Value Checker: Errors List, “D” & No Mint Mark Worth

 Key Features of the 1964 Nickel

-The 1964 Jefferson Nickel was produced during a nationwide coin shortage that affected the United States in the early 1960s.
-Designed by Felix Schlag in 1938, this coin maintains the classic design elements that have made the Jefferson series iconic among collectors.
+The 1964 Jefferson Nickel was produced during one of the most chaotic periods in U.S. Mint history, with coin presses running around the clock to fill an unprecedented demand for small change.
+Designed by Felix Schlag in 1938, this coin carries classic design elements that have made the Jefferson series one of the longest-running in American coinage history.

 The Obverse of the 1964 Nickel

-The obverse features a left-facing profile of Thomas Jefferson, closely modeled after Jean-Antoine Houdon’s renowned 1789 bust.
-Jefferson’s portrait displays a distinctive colonial-era style with his hair tied back in a pigtail, with his head nearly touching the upper rim.
+The obverse features a left-facing profile of Thomas Jefferson, modeled after Jean-Antoine Houdon’s famous 1789 bust — a cast of which now resides in Boston’s Museum of Fine Arts.
+Jefferson’s portrait shows his hair tied back in a colonial pigtail, with his head nearly touching the upper rim.

-The motto “IN GOD WE TRUST” curves clockwise along the left rim, starting from Jefferson’s chest and extending to his hairline.
+The motto “IN GOD WE TRUST” curves clockwise along the left rim, starting near Jefferson’s chest.
 On the right side, the word “LIBERTY” and the date “1964” appear clockwise behind Jefferson’s portrait, separated by a small five-pointed star.

 The Reverse of the 1964 Nickel